The Oscar-Winning Short ‘Hair Love’ Is Becoming Your Next Must-Watch Series

 The animated show will explore the "dynamics of a young Black millennial family."

-If you were one of the many (millions, actually) that fell in love with Hair Love during the 2020 Oscar season, you’re in for a treat.
+If you were one of the many people (millions, actually) who fell in love with Hair Love during the 2020 awards season, you’re in for a treat.
 HBO Max just ordered a 12-episode series based on the Oscar-winning animated short that follows a Black father learning how to do his daughter’s hair.

 Writer-director Matthew A. Cherry—who based the short on his own best-selling book of the same name—will act as showrunner for the new series, called Young Love.
 He’s partnering with co-showrunner Carl Jones (Black Dynamite), and the two will write the series alongside Dayna Lynne North (Insecure).